2015 For One World Travel Grant Program

 - 4 full bathrooms

-- Tennis, volley and basketball courts
+- Tennis, volleyball and basketball courts

 - Access to reliable internet and PC lab at school or local internet cafe